Miles Davis: 1963–1968: Second quintet

 Davis needed medical attention for hip pain, which had worsened since his Japanese tour during the previous year.
 He underwent hip replacement surgery in April 1965, with bone taken from his shin, but it failed.
 After his third month in the hospital, he discharged himself due to boredom and went home.
 He returned to the hospital in August after a fall required the insertion of a plastic hip joint.
 In November 1965, he had recovered enough to return to performing with his quintet, which included gigs at the Plugged Nickel in Chicago.
 Teo Macero returned as his record producer after their rift over Quiet Nights had healed.

 In January 1966, Davis spent three months in the hospital with a liver infection.
 When he resumed touring, he performed more at colleges because he had grown tired of the typical jazz venues.
-Columbia president Clive Davis reported in 1966 his sales had declined to around 40,000–50,000 per album, compared to as many as 100,000 per release a few years before.
+Columbia president Clive Davis reported in 1966 that Davis's sales had declined to around 40,000–50,000 per album, compared to as many as 100,000 per release a few years before.
 Matters were not helped by the press reporting his apparent financial troubles and imminent demise.
 After his appearance at the 1966 Newport Jazz Festival, he returned to the studio with his quintet for a series of sessions.
 He started a relationship with actress Cicely Tyson, who helped him reduce his alcohol consumption.

 Material from the 1966–1968 sessions was released on Miles Smiles (1966), Sorcerer (1967), Nefertiti (1967), Miles in the Sky (1968) and Filles de Kilimanjaro (1968).
 The quintet's approach to the new music became known as "time no changes"—which referred to Davis's decision to depart from chordal sequences and adopt a more open approach, with the rhythm section responding to the soloists' melodies.
-Through Nefertiti the studio recordings consisted primarily of originals composed by Shorter, with occasional compositions by the other sidemen.
+Through Nefertiti, the studio recordings consisted primarily of originals composed by Shorter, with occasional compositions by the other sidemen.
 In 1967, the group began to play their concerts in continuous sets, each tune flowing into the next, with only the melody indicating any sort of change.
 His bands performed this way until his hiatus in 1975.

-Miles in the Sky and Filles de Kilimanjaro—which tentatively introduced electric bass, electric piano and electric guitar on some tracks—pointed the way to the fusion phase of Davis's career.
+Miles in the Sky and Filles de Kilimanjaro—which tentatively introduced electric bass, electric piano and electric guitar on some tracks—pointed the way to the fusion phase in Davis's career.
 He also began experimenting with more rock-oriented rhythms on these records.
 By the time the second half of Filles de Kilimanjaro was recorded, bassist Dave Holland and pianist Chick Corea had replaced Carter and Hancock.
 Davis soon took over the compositional duties of his sidemen.